Graham Reid | | 6 min read

 On the terrace outside are his whimsical sculptures made from parts of shop mannequins, chairs and found objects.
 They are vivid reds, blues and yellows, and stand like frozen clowns -- or moments -- amid the whiteness of the museum walls and the pale, misty blue sky above.

 And so the hours rolled by effortlessly in Miro's gently provocative company.
 I took a break for a coffee at the cafe, wandered the terrace once more to enjoy the city stretched out below, browsed in the shop a while, then went back to take in again the tapestries and Alexander Calder's beautiful, liquid metal Mercury Fountain.

 It was late afternoon when I finally walked out into the cooler air.
 I let the idea of the Olympic Stadium go and got on the bus with a gentleman from Denmark.
 We chatted about Miro, Barcelona, and the various merits and debits of our homeland.
 Halfway down the hill we passed a couple wheezing their way up, doing the hard yards, suffering for their art.

 He looked at me conspiratorially: "A few years ago I was foolish enough to try to walk here.
 I am pleased to learn I am not the only one."

 I smiled, then looked out the window at the houses of Barcelona.

-Footnote: Recently while in Paris I went to see an extraordinary painting by Leon Belly (1827-77), an Academic painter and Orientalist whose Pilgrims Going to Mecca (1861) I had seen five years previous and which had mesmerised me.
+Footnote: While in Paris on another trip I went to see an extraordinary painting by Leon Belly (1827-77), an Academic painter and Orientalist whose Pilgrims Going to Mecca (1861) I had seen five years previous and which had mesmerised me.
 Although not the sole point of going to the Musee D'Orsay it was the work that had me in excited anticipation.